 Deer raid the small vineyard.
 A lost swimsuit shows up in banana trees.
 Still unused to country ways, I shoot guns from the upstairs balcony.
 It breaks the maddening silence.

-When cows get loose and the old Jeep won’t crank, I nudge home in an old (sadly, not vintage) Jaguar.
+When cows get loose and the old Jeep won’t crank, I nudge them home with an old (sadly, not vintage) Jaguar.

-When yearning for beaches, boats and jungles, I write about them.
-My first novel, Blue Rubber Pool, will be published later this year.
-Three others are close to completion.
-My writing recipe is simple: start with one part Jack Kerouac (sentences long, as if paid by the word) and one part Hunter S. Thompson (complete disregard for the rules).
+I’ve written three novels.
+The first, Blue Rubber Pool, will be published later this year.
+A fourth is close to completion.
+My wordsmithing recipe is simple: start with one part Jack Kerouac (sentences long, as if paid by the word) and one part Hunter S. Thompson (complete disregard for the rules).
 Stir.
 Next add one part memoir and another part dream.
 Shake vigorously.
 Pour in all you know about love, sadness and redemption.
 Then allow to ferment until the cork pops out on its own.
-This writing thing keeps me out of trouble.
-My lovely young bride prefers it over my other line of work.

 I’ve enjoyed sailing, going bare foot for days, roasting oysters, fresh peach cobbler and a Pawleys Island hammock but am thinking it’s time to back to the city again.
 It’s like the scene in Forrest Gump where he suddenly stops running.